 |Foreign travel emergency coverage (up to plan limits)||80%||80%||80%||80%||80%||80%|

-As stated earlier, Medicare Supplement plans in Maryland with the same letter designation don't vary in coverage or benefits.
-However, each independent insurance company that offers Medicare Supplement plans can determine its own monthly premium structure.
-This means that if you live in Bethesda in Montgomery County you may pay more or less than a resident of Annapolis in Anne Arundel County for an identical Medicare Supplement plan.
-Considering the differences in costs, it may be a good idea to compare all Medicare Supplement plans available in your area so you can choose a Medigap plan in Maryland that fits your individual health and budget requirements.
+As stated earlier, Medicare Supplement plans in Maryland with the same letter designation don’t vary in coverage or benefits.
+However, each independent insurance company that offers Medicare Supplement plans can determine its own monthly premium structure, and how the company prices its premiums can affect both your costs when you enroll in a plan and later on.
+This also means that if you live in Bethesda in Montgomery County you may pay more or less than a resident of Annapolis in Anne Arundel County for an identical Medicare Supplement plan.
+Considering the differences in costs, it may be a good idea to compare all Medicare Supplement plan options available in your area so you can choose a Medigap plan in Maryland that fits your individual health and budget requirements.

 Medicare has neither reviewed nor endorsed this information.